FMZNkdv/Clumeli/README.md

-Xumeli is a custom-built operating system with its own bootloader written in Assembly and kernel written in C. It features a minimalistic design with custom commands and a simple shell interface.
+Clumeli is a custom-built operating system with its own bootloader written in Assembly and kernel written in C. It features a minimalistic design with custom commands and a simple shell interface.

 ## Features